apache/hbase-operator-tools/hbase-hbck2/README.md

 Generally all run problem free but if some unforeseen circumstance arises, the assignment framework may sustain damage requiring operator intervention.
-Below we will discuss some such scenarios but they can manifest in the Master log as a Region being _STUCK_ or a Procedure transitioning an entity -- a Region or a Table -- may be blocked because another Procedure holds the exclusive lock
+Below we will discuss some such scenarios, but they can manifest in the Master log as a Region being _STUCK_ or a Procedure transitioning an entity -- a Region or a Table -- may be blocked because another Procedure holds the exclusive lock